-Candidates must present two (2) forms of current signature identification.
-The primary identification must be government-issued and photo-bearing with a signature, and the secondary identification must contain a valid signature.
-Identification must be in English and exactly match the name used to register for the exam.
+Candidates must present one (1) form of current signature identification.
+The identification must be government-issued and photo-bearing with a signature.
+It must also be in English and exactly match the name used to register for the exam.

-If the name on the exam registration does not exactly match the name on the IDs presented, the candidate will not be allowed to test and the exam fees will be forfeited.
+If the name on the exam registration does not exactly match the name on the ID presented, the candidate will not be allowed to test and the exam fees will be forfeited.

-Primary ID (including photograph and signature, not expired)
+Acceptable forms of ID (including photograph and signature, not expired)